LucieSebestova/english-for-designers/index.md

 # Hi, I'm Lucie
 I'm graphic designer and illustrator.
 I enjoy creating completely new brand identities to which I can add not only practicality, but also creativity.
+I am also a member of an amazing family who have supported me throughout my life and have made me where I am today. ❤️

 # About me
 - my story